Sunday arrivals only

 Reduction for third person sharing twin-bedded room: On Request

 Today you will hit the road, destination - wine country!
 Travel north into the plains of Spain crossing the plateaus of Castille and visiting a stunning winery such as ‘Abadia Retuerta’, run by the charismatic New Yorker Donald Cusimano.
-You´ll visit the vineyards by 4X4, check out the modern machinery worthy of the CSI forensics lab and taste Cru wines in a 13th century monastic dining hall in the Romanesque Abbey - priceless highlights include the Reserva Selección Especial (winner of best red wine in the world at the London Wine Challenge) and the sexy Pago Negralada wine.
+You´ll visit the vineyards by 4X4, and taste Cru wines in a 13th century monastic dining hall in the Romanesque Abbey - priceless highlights include the Reserva Selección Especial (winner of best red wine in the world at the London Wine Challenge) and the sexy Pago Negralada wine.
 After this visit, continue to Lerma, via Roa and Aranda de Duero, two of the most important wine villages of the Ribera de Duero D.O.
 Region.
 The more than 30 meter cliff is the first image that you get of the Monastery de la Vid, the Parador of Lerma, formerly a 17th Century Ducal Palace.
 (B)

 Depart to Burgos, the capital of the Castilla & Leon Community, land of kings and the birth city of the famous medieval Spanish hero ‘El Cid’.
 Here we will pay a visit to one of the world’s best Gothic Cathedrals, built in 1221, the Arch of Santa María, Casa del Cordón, a beautiful Renaissance Palace from the 16th century, before continuing to Santo Domingo de la Calzada.
 The Parador, attached to the Cathedral, is housed in a 12th Century Hospital formerly used to shelter the pilgrims on the Road to Santiago.
 (B)

 Today visit Olite, an ancient village where you will go back in time.
-Don’t miss the French Gothic Castle- Palace, home of the Kings of Navarra during centuries.
-A stroll along its narrow streets, manor stone houses with Coat of Arms by the wooden doors, medieval galleries and, of course, the very well preserved Roman walls.
+Don’t miss the French Gothic Castle-Palace, home of the Kings of Navarra during centuries.
+Stroll along its narrow streets, manor stone houses with Coat of Arms by the wooden doors, medieval galleries and, of course, the very well preserved Roman walls.
 The Mediterranean climate has also made Olite one of the capitals of Rioja Wine.
-After this visit, continue to Cariñena, another important village giving the name to the Cariñena Wine, for a visit & tasting at the Cellars Señorío de Ayles.
+After this visit, continue to Cariñena for a visit & tasting at the Cellars Señorío de Ayles.
 Lunch at your own leisure then continue towards Sigüenza.
 Arrival for check-in & overnight at the Parador, a gorgeous 12th Century Medieval Castle, which is the symbol of the city.
 (B)

 After breakfast at your hotel, you will be transferred by private car to Madrid Airport for your flight back home.
 (B)